MysticBanana/GeoffreyButler/README.md

 # GeoffreyButler
-Simple framework build on top of the Discord.py library.
+Simple extendable Discord bot using the Discord.py (v2.0) library.

+# Features
- * automatically loads extensions/plugins from defined folder
+ * dynamic loading of  extensions/plugins from defined folder
  * config manager to access and store structured server specific data
+ * dynamic config management for each extension/plugin
+ * global audio controller to access from multiple plugins at the same time

 # How to use

-All configurations are stored in the `conf.ini`.
-To use them you have to create a `conf.ini.local` and specify all variables you want to overwrite for example your token.
+All configs are made in the `conf.ini`.
+To customize them create a `conf.ini.local` and specify all variables you want to overwrite (e.g. your token).

-A configuration file for every server gets created automatically after the bot receives a message.
-Every Discord-Server uses an own `ConfigLoader` that is stored in a dictionary `SERVERS` (access with server-id).
-To access the saved data you can treat the `ConfigLoader` as a dictionary and might call `flush` at the end to write the data in the file.
+The config file for each server gets created dynamically.
+Ever server gets it own `ConfigHandler` (access by server-id).
+To work with the data you can treat the `ConfigLoader` as a `dictionary`.
+If automatic saving is disabled you should call `flush` after modifying.